 Lunch & Picnics

 There are currently no dining or food/drink purchasing options at The Gardens.
-School groups are encouraged to bring packed lunches to enjoy in The Gardens, or we can make arrangements to purchase box lunches to be delivered.
+School groups are encouraged to bring packed lunches to enjoy in The Gardens.
 We kindly ask that you use the proper trash receptacles and stay on the designated pathways, lawns, and walking areas.